Gabrielyop50/stm32-ldr-oled-fox-display/README.md

 - Depending on the light level, the OLED displays either:
   - happy fox
   - scared fox
--Images are converted to monochrome C-arrays using online tools.
+- Images are converted to monochrome C-arrays using online tools.